Description

 To find out which traffic shaper is used on the traffic itself, use 'diagnose system session list'.

-Use following filter to display sessions:
+Use the following filter to list sessions:

-#diagnose system session filter dport 443
+diagnose system session filter dport 443

 session info: proto=6 proto_state=01 duration=79 expire=3596 timeout=3600 flags=00000000 sockflag=00000000 sockport=0 av_idx=0 use=4